rossetti/KSLBook/docs/03-Chapter3.md

 The interest rate has been varying recently and the firm is unsure of the rate for performing the analysis.
-To be safe, they have decided that the interest rate should be modeled as a beta random variable over the range from 6 to 9 percent with alpha = 5.0 and beta = 1.5.
+To be safe, they have decided that the interest rate should be modeled as a beta random variable over the range from 6 to 9 percent with alpha = 5.0 and beta = 1.5 (stream 5).
 Given all the uncertain elements in the situation, they have decided to perform a simulation analysis in order to assess the expected present value of the decision and the chance that the decision has a negative return.